 Christmas trees are recyclable.

-Alas, the holiday season must ultimately come to an end, but when it does, be sure to recycle your Christmas tree.
+When the holiday season comes to an end, be sure to recycle your Christmas tree.
 Obviously, recycled trees can be turned into mulch or compost, but that's not the only option.
-Where needed, dead Christmas trees can be buried to prevent soil erosion, sunk in a body of water to create a refuge for fish, or shredded and placed on hiking paths to keep the trail marked and the ground stable.
-(Just don’t burn it, which is bad for your chimney.)
-If your house doesn’t already have yard waste pickup, look for a tree recycling center near you!
+Old Christmas trees can be buried to prevent soil erosion, sunk in a body of water to create a refuge for fish, or shredded and placed on hiking paths to keep the trail marked and the ground stable.
+They can also be donated to elephants for food at a sanctuary in Tennessee!
+But if you're elsewhere in the country, check out this link to find a tree recycling center near you.